 Pulled pork sandwiches are easy and delicious.
-Made in the crockpot, serve them on a busy weeknight or for a game day gathering.
+The crockpot does the heavy lifting, just add barbecue sauce and serve them on a busy weeknight or for a game day gathering.

-OK, I must be honest.
-I am not really a fan of my crockpot, or slow cooker, as some call it.
+So, I must be honest.
+I don’t really us my crockpot, or slow cooker, as some call it.
 I had a REALLY old one that I got early in my marriage that would get so hot as it cooked, that I was afraid to leave it all day.

-So, for Christmas, I asked for a new one.
+So, one Christmas not too long ago, I asked for a new one.
 I’m happy to have it but really use it no more than I used the old one.
 Pulled pork sandwiches are probably the recipe I make the most.
 I recently made a pulled chicken sandwich but my family likes this better.

 What I do love about this new crockpot is that it had a lid that secures so you can travel with it.
 It’s perfect for dips, chili, and other dishes to take to a pot luck or game day party.